Tetragonal crystal system: Bravais lattices

 There are two tetragonal Bravais lattices: the primitive tetragonal and the body-centered tetragonal.

-The base-centered tetragonal lattice is equivalent to the primitive tetragonal lattice with a smaller unit cell, while the face-centered tetragonal lattice is equivalent to the body-centered tetragonal lattice with a smaller unit cell.
+The body-centered tetragonal lattice is equivalent to the primitive tetragonal lattice with a smaller unit cell, while the face-centered tetragonal lattice is equivalent to the body-centered tetragonal lattice with a smaller unit cell.

 Crystal classes

 The point groups that fall under this crystal system are listed below, followed by their representations in international notation, Schoenflies notation, orbifold notation, Coxeter notation and mineral examples.

 In two dimensions

 There is only one tetragonal Bravais lattice in two dimensions: the square lattice.